-Each Posts Publication is a contract item, so first you’ll want to talk to your Client Success Manager to purchase one or more Publications.
-After you do that, the “Publications” section will be activated in the Posts module, and you’ll be able to create a new Publication using the green “+ New Publication” button.
+Publications is a contract item, so first you’ll want to talk to your Client Success Manager about options for purchase.
+Once added to your contract, the Publications section will be activated in the Posts module, and you’ll be able to get started using the + New Publication button.

 When you first create a Publication in the module, you’ll give it a name and set a publication schedule to establish when new Issues will come out.

 For example, “Every first Monday in Jan, Apr, Jul and Oct at 12:00pm” would result in a quarterly Publication that comes out four times a year.
 The schedule you create here will be used to automatically create individual issues for this Publication.